-Attached hereto as Exhibit 1 are the consolidated financial statements of the Company for and as of the fiscal years ended December 31, 2023 and 2022, and for and as of the fiscal period ended March 31, 2024.
-Copies of the Company's Restated Articles of Incorporation and its By-laws will also be provided free of charge upon written request to the attention of David M. Gottleber, Senior Vice President and Chief Financial Officer of Huron Community Bank, 301 Newman Street, East Tawas, Michigan 48730.
+Attached hereto as Exhibit 1 are the consolidated financial statements of the Company for and as of the fiscal years ended December 31, 2024 and 2023.
+Copies of the Company's Restated Articles of Incorporation and its By-laws will also be provided free of charge upon written request to the attention of David Gottleber, Senior Vice President and Chief Financial Officer of Huron Community Bank, 301 Newman Street, East Tawas, Michigan 48730.